 Very popular in the US, home staging is a not so secret weapon amongst estate agents and vendors who want to sell properties quickly and for more than asking price.

 You don’t need to be an interior designer to effectively stage your home and usually the process usually requires more effort than money.
 However, if your not the most creative person, then many interior designers offer a home staging service.

 The (boring) data behind home staging

 You shouldn’t be surprised to learn that Rightmove, Zoopla, et al measure the time you spend scrolling through the search results.
 What may shock you is, on average we spent around 27 seconds on each results page.

 Your potential buyer will begin a life-changing decision after a 3-second glimpse!
 Unbelievable but true.

 It’s critical that your 2 to 4 photos and the teaser description to grab the attention of your potential buyer while communicating all the benefits of buying your property.

 If you’re anything like us, you probably spent way too much time “researching properties” or more likely lusting!
 And while it’s difficult to pinpoint exactly what makes one property stand out over another, there are a few common tips and tricks.

 Our first tip is to photo your property on a sunny day.
 Work with your agent to pick a day where it will be fairly sunny as this should translate into good photos.

 Start with Kerb appeal

 Shakespeare famously said, “apparel oft proclaims the man”.
-Think about curb appeal as your property’s outfit!
+Think about kerb appeal as your property’s outfit!
 Is it currently making a good first impression?
 If not, you want to incorporate some of our home staging idea.